Multi-factor authentication (MFA) is one of the best ways to improve the security of your logins (even better is using single sign-on).

 Red Canary uses a highly reliable service provider to deliver SMS codes through carriers around the world.
-Nearly all cases of messages not being delivered are due to a carrier blocking certain messages.
+Almost all cases of messages not being delivered are the result of a carrier blocking certain messages.
 Check your phone or carrier's "unknown SMS" or "spam SMS" blocking settings.

 What if my app MFA code is not accepted?

 This is most often because the system time on your browser or mobile device is out of sync.
 Ensure your device has its system time set to “automatically update.”
 If you continue to have issues, restart your device.